smart48/smt-horizon/README.md

-# smt-horizon
+# SMT Horizon

 This is the Smart48 official Laravel Horizon image based on the Laradock Horizon image running on PHP 7.4.
+The image is used together with the Laravel, Nginx, Workspace and Worker image to run the Laravel PHP application with ease.
 ## Docker Build

 To build for our own Smart48 Docker Hub repository we use